laiyingwong/Creating-a-Server-with-Node.js-and-Express/README.md

 # Creating a Server with Node.js and Express

-This project involved building two simple web servers -- one using the native Node.js, and another using the Express framework.
+This project involves building two simple web servers -- one using the native Node.js, and the other using the Express framework.
 Both servers run on port 4000 and share the same HTML files.
 They listen for HTTP requests from the browser and render corresponding webpages (homepage, about page, and 404 page) for different URLs.
 The browser is also able to redirect an about-me page (`/about-me`) to the about page (`/about`).

 ## 🎉 Demo